 When you’re looking for a mentor, don’t focus solely on people who have always been successful!
 Find someone who has struggled and succeed, who has tried and failed.
 That’s the crux of a great mentoring relationship: succeeding despite adversity.

-7 Tips for Finding a Mentor – Starting a Mentoring Relationship
+7 Tips for Finding a Mentor at Work

-So, the first tip on how to find a mentor is to be specific and clear about your goals for your mentoring relationship.
+The first thing to remember when you’re looking for a mentor at work is to be specific and clear about your goals.

 Tell colleagues, friends, and family that you’re hoping to find a mentoring or coaching relationship.
 Be specific about your goals, whether it’s earning a higher salary or getting your PhD.
 The more people you tell, the higher your chances are of succeeding.

-You may have a natural mentor in your uncle, sister, mom or godfather – and you may not even know it!
+You may have a natural business mentor in your uncle, sister, mom or godfather – and you may not even know it!
 A mentor is someone who helps you plan your personal or professional goals, guides you toward smart decisions objectively, and helps you strategize for the future.
-If you have a healthy, strong-willed family member, a natural mentor may be closer than you think.
-A mentor doesn’t have to be a PhD or CEO to provide guidance!
+If you have a healthy, strong-willed family member who is successful in business, a natural mentor may be closer than you think.
+A mentor doesn’t have to be a PhD or CEO to provide guidance.

 Emailing every few weeks could be just as helpful as meeting in person.
 Your mentor can live overseas or a different state or province, and still be effective in helping you set professional goals that are realistic and achievable.
 A coaching relationship can thrive over a long distance.

-Talk to people you don’t know well, but admire (potential mentors!)
+5. Talk to people you don’t know well, but admire (those are potential work mentors)